 Ms. Bielowicz is an administrative specialist, serving as the principal administrative support for the associate provost for faculty affairs.
 In addition, she provides support to the University Senate Academic Affairs Committee.

 Center for Faculty Leadership and Professional Development

-Sharon is a Program Director in the Center for Faculty Leadership and Professional Development.
-In this role, she supports the program development of the Center, as well as works directly with faculty who are underrepresented in their disciplines or fields.
+Ms. Alestalo is a program director in the Center for Faculty Leadership and Professional Development.
+In this role, she supports the program development of the center, as well as works directly with faculty who are underrepresented in their disciplines or fields.
 Her continuing work with the Women in Science and Engineering program specifically supports women faculty and students in STEM disciplines.
 Ms. Alestalo also works with review committees for various faculty awards.

 Ms. Presutti is an administrative assistant supporting a wide variety of initiatives in faculty affairs.
 She coordinates events for the Center for Faculty Leadership and Professional Development and assists with financial reporting for the Women in Science and Engineering program.
 She also manages the faculty affairs website and assists with production of faculty profiles for various media outlets.